Israel0545488592/Graphs-python/README.md

 Used for finding the graph's center that would exist only when it is connected.

 ## Motivation
-The purpose of the assignment is to make a comparison between programming languages unto a similar projects In this assignment we implemented a much more efficient structure compared to previous one.
+The purpose of the assignment is to make a comparison between programming languages unto a similar projects.

+In this assignment we implemented a much more efficient structure compared to previous one.
 More detail can be found in our wiki.